vikasjaiswal24/Stock-Maintenance-API/README.md

 	"productId" : "1001",
 	"quantity" : "10"
 }

-Note:- Add 3 to 4 products with different product ids.

 response
 status-code 201 if everything went well and the new entry for stock was added/updated